CODES

 Licensed operators should also take care when characters in advertising are treated with admiration as a result of their wagering to avoid creating a link between wagering and enhanced attractiveness.
 Similarly, references to fame, being special or being a VIP should be treated carefully.
 For example, portraying the transformation of characters’ appearance after wagering can create an implication that wagering could result in enhanced attractiveness and an improvement in self-image, which may breach the Code.

-2.8 Advertising or Marketing Communication for a Wagering Product or Service must not portray, condone or encourage excessive participation in wagering activities.
+8. Advertising or Marketing Communication for a Wagering Product or Service must not portray, condone or encourage excessive participation in wagering activities.

-SECTION 2.8 Practice Note
+Section 2.8: Practice Note

 Simply depicting regular wagering, for example as a routine weekend pursuit during a sporting season or other social event, does not equate to portraying excessive participation.
 The frequency of participation depicted in the advertisement is one factor relevant in assessing whether the advertising or marketing communication portrays, condones or encourages excessive participation.
 However, the frequency is not the sole or determining factor to be considered.